karljtaylor/kjt/content/blog/i-ve-read-more-than-83-audiobooks-this-year-here-s-what-i-ve-learned.md

 I suppose now is the right time to talk about Audible.
 I've paid for the 15.95/month Audible tier for as long as I can remember.
 Each month, I pick one book off my wishlist and use a credit to get it.
 On occasion, I'll take advantage of buying a multi-credit pack, or I'll look at one of the annual sales and might pick up a few extra titles that way.
 One important thing to keep in mind if you're a subscriber **_make sure you spend your credit on a book that costs more than your subscription_**_._ I can't stress this enough, but it's surprisingly easy to mess up.
 If you browse Audible from a desktop browser, you'll be able to check the 'member' price, and that will help you make good decisions about how to use whatever credits you have.

 If I can't find a specific book using any of the above methods, then I know I'm going to have to break down and buy it for real.
 I approach this problem by checking a few different resources.
 First, Audible's member price can often be very competitive.
 Second, I check both Apple Books and Google Play Books to see if either has the title on a sale.
 I generally find these prices to be within $0.50 of each other, but I have been surprised many, many times, so it's worth checking.
-I also look at [Chirp](https://www.chirpbooks.com/) and [audiobooks.com](https://www.audiobooks.com/) Between these four platforms, I can usually find what I'm looking for at a decent price.
+I also look at [Chirp](https://www.chirpbooks.com/) and [audiobooks.com](https://www.audiobooks.com/).
+Between these four platforms, I can usually find what I'm looking for at a reasonable price.

 The other thing I've found pretty helpful is keeping an eye on the sales each of those platforms run.
-Oftentimes you can find promotions like 'under $5' or genre discounts that can get another title added to your list.
+Often you can find promotions like 'under $5' or genre discounts that can get another title added to your list--you just might have to be a little adventurous!

-## Conclusion

-* I was really surprised by how much I could read
-* I was even more surprised by how quickly I was able to explore completely new areas
-* I've found myself making plans for what I read when, and why, which is something I haven't done in years.
+## I Reached My Goal

+At the beginning of the year, I didn't think I was going to be able to hit my goal of reading sixty books.
+I figured that life would get in the way, and I'd be lucky to get through 12-20.
+I was very wrong, and I've been pleasantly surprised by just how much I've been able to read.

+I'm even more surprised by just how quickly this process lead me to explore areas I hadn't ever really considered before.
+As I've read this year, I've found myself making plans for what to read next and what to do with the knowledge I've gained.
+In both respects, it's a feeling I haven't felt in a really long time, and I'm glad I took this project on.